Renewing Your CDL in Minnesota

 - Additional school bus processing fee, original or renewal: $4

-- Additional motorcycle endorsement fee for existing endorsement with renewal or updgrade: $21
+- Motorcycle endorsement fee for renewal or upgrade: $21

 - Examination fee for each endorsement: $2.50